 * Daily value not established.

-Other ingredients: hypromellose, microcrystalline cellulose, croscarmellose sodium, magnesium stearate, silica.
+Other ingredients: hypromellose, microcrystalline cellulose, croscarmellose sodium, vegetable stearic acid, silica.

 Capros® is a registered trademark of Natreon, Inc.

 Suggested Use: Take one (1) capsule daily.
 For increased benefits, take one (1) capsule twice (2) a day, at separate times of day.

 TrueCapros™ is a patented extract of amla fruit that helps promote cardiovascular health.†